 The online age has ushered in an abundance of chat rooms filled with paedophiles, online predators and freaks, to put it frankly... but somewhere hidden in that room, your true love may await rescue from his/her lonesomeness, just like you do.

-Online dating has become a way of life for my generation.
-Some people think the online dating scene illustrates anti-social behavioural patterns portrayed by the younger generation, but I beg to differ.
-With technology comes comfort, and with comfort comes the freedom to pursue someone without getting into a messy situation.
+Online dating has become a way of life.
+Some people think the online dating scene illustrates anti-social behavioural patterns portrayed by the younger generation, but with technology comes comfort, and with comfort comes the freedom to pursue someone without getting into a messy situation.

 Ask questions that the person can answer freely, but which will give you some insight into how they think and their personality traits.
 Don’t be afraid of what the person might think, he/she does not know you, you can’t get dumped if there is no relationship to speak of in the first place.